Lesson 002 — Why Korean Is Written in Syllable Blocks

 Show answer

-Try answering first, then open each card to check your instinct.
+Try answering first, then tap or click each card to check your instinct.

 Q1.
 What is the difference between a Korean letter and a Korean syllable block?